sing1ee/code-zero/README.md

 # Code Zero

 Code Zero is a Next.js-based web application that provides an innovative platform for thinking and visualization.
-It leverages modern web technologies to create an interactive and user-friendly experience.
+It leverages modern web technologies to create an interactive and user-friendly experience for brainstorming and idea management.

 ## Features